Multi-User Non-Linearly Separable Distributed Computing: Discussion and Conclusions

+In this paper, we investigated the problem of lossless multi-user distributed computing \ahmad{with $K$ users and $N$ servers} for real-valued multivariate polynomials through the lens of structured tensor representations. \ahmad{By transforming the problem into a sparse tensor factorization, we devised novel achievability scheme, and characterized the achievable system rate \( R = \frac{K}{N} \), as described in Theorem~\ref{Achievability-Converse}, reflecting how the system parameters, including computation cost \(\Gamma\), communication cost \(\Delta\), and the multiplication cost \(\Lambda\) interact jointly, and how exploiting this interplay reduces the number of required servers \(N\).
+Furthermore, we introduced a combinatorial reduction algorithm (Algorithm~\ref{Alg:GreedyAssignment}) in Theorem~\ref{Achievability-new}, which results in a tighter achievable rate result compared to Theorem~\ref{Achievability-Converse} by resolving the redundant computations across the servers. }

+From a performance perspective, the proposed scheme offers clear advantages over existing approaches.
+Compared to the TDC scheme~\cite{Khalesi2025Tessellated}, it benefits from explicitly exploiting the multiplicative structure of the problem.
+Relative to the default tensor factorization approach, it avoids the inefficiencies caused by overlapping components by enforcing a consistent assignment.
+As demonstrated in the numerical results, this leads to a substantial reduction in the number of required servers.

+Several directions remain open as future work.
+One natural extension is to consider the lossy setting, where approximate recovery is allowed, and new tradeoffs emerge between accuracy and \ahmad{design constraints (i.e., $\Gamma$, $\Delta$, and $\Lambda$).} Another important direction is to establish converse bounds that precisely characterize the fundamental limits of this problem.

 The appendix is structured as follows.
 Appendix~\ref{tensor_basic} includes the basic tensor concepts and definitions.
-Next, Appendix~\ref{MLSVD} provides a primer on multilinear SVD for tensor decomposition, which is used in the Proof of Theorem~\ref{Achievability-Converse}.
+Next, Appendix~\ref{MLSVD} provides a primer on multilinear SVD for tensor decomposition, which is used in the Proof of Theorem~\ref{Achievability-new}.
+Finally, we present all the details for the multi-shot scenario with $T>1$ shots, which \ahmad{generalizes the results derived for} the single-shot scenario, in Appendix~\ref{sec:multishot}.